krobelus/rate-experiments/thesis.md

 to the specification.
 Performing unit deletions in a proof checker can be computationally expensive.
-We implemented the first competitive checker that honors unit deletions and provide experimental results suggesting that, on average, checking costs are the same as when not doing unit deletions.
+We implemented the first competitive checker that honors unit deletions and provide experimental results suggesting that, on average, checking costs are the same as when not applying unit deletions.
 As it is also expensive to determine the (in-)correctness of a proof, we present the SICK format which describes small and efficiently checkable certificates of the incorrectness of a DRAT proof.
 This increases trust in